Recycling

 make a brand new one.
 That's enough energy saved to power your television for

-about 3 hours!
-Over half the trash we throw away can be recycled.
-Just
+You'll often hear people say that over half the trash we throw away can be recycled.

 a tremendous reduction in the